Turquie Santé

 Stenting technique

-Stenting is a surgical treatment method that involves inserting a small metal tube into the damaged artery through a small incision in the groin or arm and guided to the location of the aneurysm.
+Stenting is a surgical treatment method that involves inserting a small metal tube into the damaged artery through a small incision in the groin or arm and guiding it to the location of the aneurysm.
 Once in place, the stent reinforces the artery wall and prevents the aneurysm from rupturing.
 This technique is often used for smaller aneurysms located in more accessible areas (abdominal aortic aneurysms).

 Share this page